dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Methylation microarray processing and analysis.md

 - Quantile normalization (QN)

-- Beta-mixture quantile normalization (BMIQ)
+- Beta-mixture quantile normalization (BMIQ).
+One of the most pop

 - Subset-quantiles within microarray normalization (SWAN).
 Within-array normalization method that corrects for probe-type bias (Infinium I and II).